gmontana/CollaborativePickAndPlaceEnv/README.md

 # Collaborative Pick and Place Environment

 ## Overview
 In the Collaborative Pick and Place environment, multiple agents work together in a grid-based world to accomplish a common task.
-The goal is to successfully pick up and place objects into designated goal positions.
+The goal is to successfully pick up and place objects (green circles) into designated goal positions (gray rectangles).
 The agents populating this environment can be of two types:

-- Pickers: automatically pick up objects when moving over them.
+- Pickers can automatically pick up objects when moving over them.
-- Non-pickers: automatically drop off objects when moving over goal positions.
+- Non-pickers can automatically drop off objects when moving over goal positions.

-In order to complete the task, the agents need to learn a collaborative policy.
+In order to successfully drop objects on on goal positions, the agents need to learn a collaborative strategy.

 Agents can move in four cardinal directions—up, down, left, and right—and can also wait in their current position.
 To transfer an object to an adjacent agent, both agents must perform the 'pass' action simultaneously.
 - When a Picker passes an object to Non-Picker, they both receive a positive reward.
 - When a Non-Picker passes an object to Picker, they both receive a negative reward.

-- Objects: Shown as green circles.
-- Goal Positions: Indicated by gray rectangles.
+Upon completing the task, all agents are rewarded.